kyletolle/the-mechanism-collection/index.md

 air with smog to kill us so she can feel the sun on her rocky crust again.)

 Magma flung crystalizes in flight; stinging as it litters the ground.
-Forests suction themselves to earth in an attempt to stifle cornice.
+Forests suction themselves to earth in an attempt to stifle Cornice.
 The film of vegetation occasionally burst through by the fingers of the energetic crust.
 Oceans squatting on the depths; trenching the union between Void and Void.
-Sandwiched between stunting growth and eviserating heat, our mother struggles outward.
-But what she spits is far sweeter than previous mechanisms.

 Cataclysmic clouds creeping, crushing, currently catalyzing conversion.